learn-co-curriculum/hs-strings-mini-lab/README.md

 ## String methods

+Create a new file called strings.rb and write your answers in that file.

 ### What will the methods below print out?

-"racecar".reverse
+1. "racecar".reverse

-"i am super excited about coding!".upcase
+2. "i am super excited about coding!".upcase

-"Hi!
+3. "Hi!
 My name is, Joe".swapcase

-"short string".length
+4. "short string".length

-"racecar".reverse.upcase
+5. "backwards".reverse.upcase

 ### Now it's your turn to use string methods.

-1. Get enthusiastic about ruby!
-Write code below to print out "I love ruby" in all caps.
+6. Get enthusiastic about ruby!
+Print out "I love ruby" in all caps.

-2. Write code below will print out how long this sentence is: "This is a pretty long string.
+7. Print out how long this sentence is: "This is a pretty long string.
 I wonder how long it is?"

-3. It's backwards day!
-Write code below that will print your name backwards.
+8. It's backwards day!
+Print your name backwards.

-4. Wouldn't it be great if there was a string method that always wrote out your name with the first letter capitalized?
+9. Wouldn't it be great if there was a string method that always wrote out your name with the first letter capitalized?
 There is!
-Write your code below
+Print it out.

-5. How much do we love ruby?
+10. How much do we love ruby?
 So much that we want to say it in all caps AND backwards.
-Write your code below.